jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 - It's easy
   - Piece of a cake

+- It's very difficult
+  - That's a tough one
+  - It's a tough decision

+- This seems strange and suspicious
+  - It seems kinda fishy

+- They haven't told me about anything
+  - They have kept me in the dark
+  - I'm in the dark about this

 - Give me more details
   - Fill me in

+- I'm very difficult
+  - I'm a total nightmare

+- I'm very angry
+  - I'm pissed off
+  - I'm furious

 - I'm very hungry
   - I'm starving